 You may be eligible for the surgery if you meet certain criteria.
 This includes if:

-- you have a high body mass index (BMI) (usually over 40) and an obesity-related condition that might improve if you lost weight, eg, type 2 diabetes or high blood pressure
+- you have a high body mass index (BMI) (over 40) or a BMI over 35 and an obesity-related condition that might improve if you lost weight, eg, type 2 diabetes or high blood pressure

 - you've tried all other weight loss methods, such as dieting and exercise, but have struggled to lose weight or keep it off

-- you agree to long-term follow-up after surgery – such as making healthy lifestyle changes and attending regular check-ups
+- you agree to long-term follow-up after surgery – such as making healthy lifestyle changes, taking long term multivitamins and attending regular check-ups

 Your doctor will be able to talk to you about the criteria in more detail.
 They can also talk to you about whether weight loss surgery is the right option for you.
 Although the success rate for most weight loss surgery is high, make sure you understand the risks and what to expect before and afterwards.